aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-tables/applying-formatting/_index.md

 The following code example shows how to apply an outline border to a table.

-{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-tables-ApplyFormatting-ApplyFormattingOnTheTableLevel-ApplyOutlineBorderToATable.java" >}}
+{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-tables-ApplyFormatting-ApplyFormattingOnTheTableLevel-applyOutlineBorderToATable.java" >}}

 The following code example shows how to build a table with all borders enabled (grid).

-{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-tables-ApplyFormatting-ApplyFormattingOnTheTableLevel-BuildATableWithAllBordersEnabled.java" >}}
+{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-tables-ApplyFormatting-ApplyFormattingOnTheTableLevel-buildATableWithAllBordersEnabled.java" >}}

 Note that before you apply table properties there must be at least one row present in the table.
 This means when building a table using [DocumentBuilder](https://apireference.aspose.com/words/java/com.aspose.words/DocumentBuilder), such formatting must be done after the first call to [DocumentBuilder.InsertCell](https://apireference.aspose.com/words/java/com.aspose.words/documentbuilder#insertCell()) or after adding the first row to a table or when inserting nodes directly into the DOM.